Icon (character): Powers and abilities

-Powers

-Icon's lifepod altered his DNA so he would resemble a normal human being, thus enabling him to blend among Earth's natives.
-A side effect of this process was the maximization of his now human/alien genetic structure.
+Icon's lifepod altered his DNA so he would resemble a human, thus enabling him to blend among Earth's natives.
+A side effect of this process was the maximization of his hybrid genetic structure.
 Thus, Icon possesses a variety of superhuman abilities that are unusual even for a Terminan.
+Icon possesses immense strength, durability, speed, and senses, and is able to project radiant energy.
+Icon can project low-energy bolts that can render human beings unconscious and overload electronic devices.